 Adults and kids 12 a number of over: take 1 or 2 tablets every 4 hours or 3 tablets every 6 hours, to not exceed 12 tablets in twenty four hours.

-Children under 12 years: consult a health care provider.
+Children under 12 years: consult a physician.

 Less serious negative effects can sometimes include: